canonical/k8s-operator/docs/releases/stable/index.md

 Choose the environment based build-on base in `charms/worker/k8s/charmcraft.yaml`

-In the following example, building on focal yields packages for py38.
+In the following example, building on focal yields packages for python 3.8.
 ```yaml
   - build-on:
     - name: ubuntu